Baky9912/RAFOO/README.md

-# RAFOO
+# RAF_OO

-RAF_OO is a small educational language that shows how objects, inheritance, references, casts, and cloning work.
-It supports custom class types and simple semantic analysis to make OOP rules clear and predictable in practice.
+RAF_OO is a small educational language that demonstrates basic OOP ideas using classes, inheritance, symbols, instances and static method dispatch.
+It supports object references, casting, and cloning.
+The language includes basic semantic analysis.
+RAF_OO keeps the rules simple so the core concepts of objects and types are easy to understand.